HeadStart Weekly Update #23, 15 March, 2019

 The Under 13 girls played against BISP on Thursday, and even though the girls are still relatively inexperienced, they played exceptionally well and continue to go from strength-to-strength.
 Well done, girls!

 My name is Zak Brown.
 I’m from Bakersfield, California and started swimming at the age of 10.
 During High School, I helped lead our team to becoming league champions 4 years in a row.
 After High School, I attended Bakersfield College and continued swimming for Bakersfield Swim Club.
-During this time, I competed all over California as well as traveling to other states for national level competitions.
+During this time, I've competed all over California as well as traveling to other states for national level competitions.
 After 2 years of junior college; I moved to Niagara Falls, New York and competed at Niagara University as a Division One Swimmer.
 During my stay at Niagara University, I was able to set three school relay records and I received a degree in marketing and logistics.
-I've enjoyed coaching swimming for over 9 years and have worked with athletes on all levels from beginners to Olympians.
+I've enjoyed coaching swimming for over 11 years and have worked with athletes on all levels from beginners to Olympians.
 I feel very fortunate that swimming has given me the opportunity to meet incredible people from all over the world.
 Swimming is more than just a sport to me, it's become a lifestyle.
 The lessons learned through swimming stay with you your entire life.
-This is my second year with the HeadStart and I am really excited to work with the students to further develop their swimming abilities.
+This is my sixth year with HeadStart and I am really excited to work with the students to further develop their swimming abilities.
 Last season our Aqua Panthers hit best times and won the league championships.
-We have a lot of momentum building into this year and I am excited to lead the team into new heights!
+We have a lot of momentum building up to this year and I am excited to lead the team to new heights!

 Swimming Academy News